 Price: $1,499 MSRP

-The Yamaha PW50 makes this list as an honorable mention as it breaks the budget, but if your kid is really serious about getting into proper motorcycling, it is one of, if not the best option to start a child off on.
+The Yamaha PW50 makes this list as, if your kid is really serious about getting into proper motorcycling, it is one of, if not the best option to start a child off on.
 You get Japanese durability and reliability, proper suspension, a lightweight bike that is not too difficult to handle, and it can get going decently quick.

 As well, since it uses a shaft drive for the rear wheel, there is no chance of getting a leg or foot caught in the chain.
 The only caveat we have about this bike is that it is a serious kids bike.
 This is the one you buy if your kid is mature enough to learn, tough enough to ride some trails with you, and smart enough to know to wear gear every time they ride.